SDU-eScience/UCloud/app-orchestrator-service/README.md

 This is, for example, common with multi node applications.
 Because of this we support provisioning of file systems on demand.
 These file systems can be mounted by one or more jobs.
-The files stored in these file systems are not managed by SDUCloud.
+The files stored in these file systems are not managed by UCloud.
 Files in shared file systems can be imported and exported through applications.

 <!-- You can read more about this feature [here](../app-fs-service). -->